archetype-org/golem-proposal/README.md

 * As an JS Dev, I need to be able to set permissions on a path, so that I can restrict access to particular subscribers
 * As an JS Dev, I need to be able to request subscription to a path on someone else's ship, so that I can be notified of updates
 * As an Hoon Dev, I need to be able to specify hooks for a path, so that a thread can be run when a path is updated
-* As an JS Dev, I need to be able to specify properties to index on a list, so that I can query and pagninate on those props with denormalized data
+* As an JS Dev, I need to be able to specify properties to index on a list, so that I can query and paginate on those props with denormalized data
 * As an Hoon Dev, I need to be able to write transactions in a thread and bind to a path, so that I can make multiple ACID transactions on the state tree

 ### Engineering Design